HunkBenny/PRMC/README.md

 </pre>

 ## packages:
-This folder contains code from the hypopt-package that was used during the hyper parameter search.
+This folder contains code from the hypopt-package that was used during the hyper parameter search.<\br>
 **Hypopt GitHub:** https://github.com/cgnorthcutt/hypopt

 ## notebooks: